Updated: Mar 5

 What’s the difference between a recorded statement and an Examination Under Oath (EUO)?

-Both types of questioning have the same tactics used to catch you in a lie or to try to make you admit to a certain degree of guilt.
+The purpose of both the EUO and a recorded statement is to get your account of the accident and its aftermath.
+Both types of questioning have the same tactics used to catch you in a lie, or to try to make you admit to a certain degree of guilt.

 effect you if you’ve been in an accident in the state of Florida.

 So what should I do if my insurance company is trying to take a recorded statement?